KindaSloth/Guilherme775/README.md

 > :books: Passionate about gamedev and functional programming

-> :construction_worker: Currently working with Javascript/TypeScript, Rust and C#
+> :construction_worker: Currently working with Javascript/TypeScript, Rust and Blockchain stuffs

 > :computer: Software Development Engineer at Foton Tech